pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

         prefix: my-folder
     ```

-The above three examples uses three methods to grant permissions to back up data to Amazon S3 storage.
+The three examples above use three methods to grant permissions to back up data to Amazon S3 storage.
 The `acl`, `endpoint`, `storageClass` configuration items of Amazon S3 can be ignored.
 For more information about S3-compatible storage configuration, refer to [S3 storage fields](backup-restore-overview.md#s3-storage-fields).

 In the examples above, some parameters in `.spec.br` can be ignored, such as `logLevel`, `statusAddr`, `concurrency`, `rateLimit`, `checksum`, `timeAgo`, and `sendCredToTikv`.
 For more information about BR configuration, refer to [BR fields](backup-restore-overview.md#br-fields).

-Since TiDB Operator v1.1.6, if you want to back up incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
+Since TiDB Operator v1.1.6, if you want to back up data incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
 For the limitations of incremental backup, refer to [Use BR to Back up and Restore Data](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool#back-up-incremental-data).

 For more information about the `Backup` CR fields, refer to [Backup CR fields](backup-restore-overview.md#backup-cr-fields).